killercup/trpl-ebook/trpl/closures.md

     where F: Fn(&'a i32) -> i32 {
 ```

-However this presents a problem with in our case.
-When you specify the explicit
+However, this presents a problem in our case.
+When a function has an explicit
-lifetime on a function it binds that lifetime to the *entire* scope of the function
+lifetime parameter, that lifetime must be at least as long as the *entire*
-instead of just the invocation scope of our closure.
-This means that the borrow checker
-will see a mutable reference in the same lifetime as our immutable reference and fail
-to compile.

-In order to say that we only need the lifetime to be valid for the invocation scope
+call to that function.
+The borrow checker will complain that `value` doesn't
+live long enough, because it is only in scope after its declaration inside the
+function body.

+What we need is a closure that can borrow its argument only for its own
+invocation scope, not for the outer function's scope.
+In order to say that,
-of the closure we can use Higher-Ranked Trait Bounds with the `for<...>` syntax:
+we can use Higher-Ranked Trait Bounds with the `for<...>` syntax:

 ```ignore
 fn call_with_ref<F>(some_closure:F) -> i32